ZhuXuefengGitHub/NX_ASCII_Database_Helper/README.md

 # Welcome to Siemens NX CAM ASCII Database Helper Pluging for Notepad++

 ## Description:
 This is a Notepad++ plugin for Siemens NX CAM ASCII Database file, which help the user list all of type in database and format file.
-It includes two functionality in the menu list:
+It includes two functionalities in the menu list:

 1. Format Database: Align the data of each CLASS with its corresponding attribute in format line.